nestauk/afs_neighbourhood_analysis/outputs/figures/section_data_methodology.md

 ### Results of the consequential clustering evaluation

 The heatmaps in @fig:diagnostics show the Z-score in our two measures of inter-cluster heterogeneity in early year outcomes for combinations of parameters.[^1] Blue colours indicate a higher degree of heterogeneity, which is desirable.
 We use this information to select our clustering algorithm, with five extracted components and a community resolution of 0.7.

 We note that a small number of components seem to capture most of the variance in the PHF data, suggesting strong correlations between the variables in it.
 It would be desirable, as a follow-up, to expand the range of indicators we use in our clustering in order to capture more dimensions of a C/UA sociodemographic and economic situation.

-[^1]:We use average early year scores to calculate the measure of heterogeneity in variances.
+[^1]: We use average early year scores to calculate the measure of heterogeneity in variances.

 ![Consequential evaluation of clustering results under different parameters (number of principal components extracted and community resolution) and measures of cluster disparity in early year outcomes (silouhette score and variance of median scores by cluster).
 The color of the cells represents the Zscore, with blue representing higher heterogeneity between clusters, and red representing lower heterogeneity between clusters.](png/clustering_diagnostics.png){#fig:diagnostics}